Weather: Decision on opening for each day will be made closer to the time.

 The premier meteor shower of the year, usually more meteors are seen, and over a wider period of time, than other showers.

-When the planet Earth, in its orbit around the Sun, crosses the path of the comet Swift-Tuttle, the trailing debris left behind, mostly tiny sand-grain sized particles, enter the Earth's atmosphere at high speed where with friction they vapourise at high temperatures, seen as high speed tracks in the night sky.
+When the planet Earth, in its orbit around the Sun, crosses the path of the comet Swift-Tuttle, the trailing debris left behind, mostly tiny sand-grain sized particles, enter the Earth's atmosphere at high speed where with friction they vaporise at high temperatures, seen as high speed tracks of light in the night sky.

-We will be opening our observatory at Kenley for this event (public welcome) from 9 pm on Friday 11th August - and into the small hours of Saturday - as shower peaks after midnight.
+Dependent on favourable weather and clear skies, we will be opening our observatory at Kenley for this event (public welcome) from 9 pm on each day, Monday 6th to 12th August - and into the small hours on the day the shower peaks after midnight.
 It is suggested that visitors bring along such items as a dim torch, flask of hot drink, recliner chair and blanket, and binoculars are optional for general sweeping of the sky, though not required for seeing meteors.

 As the premier meteor shower of the year we expect many to be seen.
 The Moon will be after Full and towards Last Quarter and so the sky will not be as dark as it can be, but this will have no impact on the brighter ones.
 In addition it's likely one of more telescopes will be in use for general viewing as well during the night.